 Furthermore, we will also create a navigation menu with the anchors which will direct you to a certain part of the Gutenberg landing page.

-When you decided on the topic of your website, let’s move on to our next step.
-We will create a draft of the page with all the blocks, put them in the right places and design its interface in our following tutorials.
-Let’s start with a Welcome hero section.
+When you’ve decided on the topic of your website, let’s move on to our next step.
+We will create a draft of the page with all the blocks, put them in the right places and design the page’s interface in our following tutorials.
+Let’s start with a Welcome block, also known as the Hero section.

-In this tutorial, we are going to create a website for startupers.
-So let’s call the page “Startuper”.
+In this tutorial, we are going to create a website for a preschool startup.
+So let’s call the page “Startupper”.

-Create a heading for the welcome section and add a few paragraphs if you want to.
-Don’t forget to make all the elements of the section nested.
-We will also add a spacer after each block to make the content more neat and clear.
+Create a heading for the Welcome section and add a few paragraphs if you want to.
+Don’t forget to make all the elements of section nested.
+We will also add a spacer after each block to make the content separated from other elements.

-As a next step, let’s create About Us block, which will be introduced by the section with three columns.
+As a next step, let’s add About Us block, which will be introduced by the section with two columns.
 They will contain a picture with a text over it.

 Let’s move on to the Services block!
-Now create a group with a heading, three columns, which will contain am image and three paragraphs.
+Now add a group with a heading, three columns, which will contain an image and three paragraphs.

-As the last step, we will create a CTA block.
-We will keep it simple and add an e-mail address over the image.
+As the last step, we will add a CTA block.
+We will link the button to the chat.

-We hope you liked our simple and quick tutorial on planning out the structure of the Gutenberg landing page.
+Are you inspired?
+Stay with us and let’s dive into the developing world.
 Subscribe to our newsletter and stay in touch for more useful tutorials and instructions!